MathiasPBerger/gboml-docs-test/docs/source/commandline_interface.rst

    --dsp_de

-* *CSV*: the solution can be printed to a CSV file on a row basis:
+* *CSV*: the solution can be printed to a CSV file on a row basis (e.g., one variable per row):

 .. code-block:: bash

    --csv

-* *Transposed CSV*: the solution can be printed to a CSV file on a column basis:
+* *Transposed CSV*: the solution can be printed to a CSV file on a column basis (e.g., one variable per column):

 .. code-block:: bash